D-Murenzi/printf/README.md

-this is my first group project we are working as a pair and we are focusing on developing a custom printf function. its our first experience in working on project as a group yet we are doing our best to successed on the project.
+#This is my first group project

+we are working as a pair and we are focusing on developing a customized printf function.

+Its our first experience in working on project as a group yet we are doing our best to succeed on the project.